Badsha1996/doclin-note-generator/readme.md

 - Sonner - Designed to provide visually appealing and customizable toast component i.e. a brief non-disruptive temporary message

--Shadcn -  A collection of reusable React components used to build web application or to create own component library
+- Shadcn -  A collection of reusable React components used to build web application or to create own component library

--TailwindCSS - A revolutionary framework that helps to customise HTML element without leaving the current html file
+- TailwindCSS - A revolutionary framework that helps to customise HTML element without leaving the current html file

--CLSX - A faster and smaller replacement for classname module that are based on certain conditions
+- CLSX - A faster and smaller replacement for classname module that are based on certain conditions